SuJiaKuan/ubi-news-bot/README.md

 * Edit the value of `heroku.host` in `config.js` as your Heroku app host and apply git commit for the change.

+* Edit the value of `news.keywords` in `config.js` as your keywords for UBI and apply git commit for the change.

 * Set News API key and Slack app token in your Heroku app by running:

 ```bash